WestPeakResearch/WestPeakWebsite/src/content/Team/Davis-Li/index.md

 ---

-Davis is currently a third year student intending to specialize in finance.
-This past summer, he completed an internship at National Bank of Canada’s Wealth Management division, evaluating and advising on different types of investments to clients’ portfolios.
+Davis is a third-year commerce student specializing in finance.
+With experiences in Investment Management and Private Equity, Davis is fascinated by the world of investing and how complex it is.

-Outside of school, he can be found competitive swimming, working as a medic, or listening to his favorite podcasts!
+Outside of school, he can be found making & uploading music to his Youtube Channel, working as a medic, or bingeing a new show on Netflix!